jigpu/linuxwacom-wiki-archive/wiki/Xorg.conf.d.md

 in the xorg.conf.
 The advantage is that these settings will last through a hot plug.
 How to do that follows.

-### Sample Dependent Device Static Configuration
+### Example Dependent Device Static Configuration

-Again identify each input tool's "device name" in [xinput list](xinput "wikilink").
-You'll use each in a match line for it's snippet.
-That guarantees specificity and eliminates the need for an extra line to do a generic match to Wacom or whatever.
-Plus you can use more than one tablet as long as their "device names" are different, which you can't do using *eraser* or *cursor*, etc. In each snippet we'll enter the Options equivalent to the xsetwacom parameters used in the [Sample Runtime Script](/wiki/Tablet_Configuration#Sample_Runtime_Script "wikilink") configuration just as an example.
+Identify each input tool's device name with [xsetwacom list](xsetwacom "wikilink").
+In the examples below, we match against the full device name.
+In each snippet we'll enter the Options equivalent to the xsetwacom parameters used in the [Sample Runtime Script](/wiki/Tablet_Configuration#Sample_Runtime_Script "wikilink") configuration just as an example.
 Notice again the wacom driver line is not used and we modify the Identifier.

-Into your new 52-wacom-options.conf file located in /etc/X11/xorg.conf.d
-enter:

     Section "InputClass"
-            # This is for human-readable purposes only.
-        Identifier "Wacom stylus options"
+        Identifier "Wacom Bamboo stylus options"
-            # Match the Wacom input tool that has this specific "device name".
-        MatchProduct "Wacom BambooFun 2FG 4x5 Pen stylus"
+        MatchProduct "Wacom BambooFun 2FG 4x5 Pen stylus" MatchDevicePath "/dev/input/event*"
-            # AND match the device with a device path of /dev/input/eventX.
-        MatchDevicePath "/dev/input/event*"

             # Apply custom Options to this device below.